grafana/grafana/docs/sources/alerting/configure-notifications/create-notification-policy.md

 ## Add a child policy

-To create a new notification policy, you need to follow its tree structure.
-New policies created on the trunk of the tree (default policy), are the tree branches.
-And, subsequently, each branch can bear their own child policies.
-This is why you will always be adding a new child policy under either the default policy, or under an existing child policy.
+You can create a child policy under a default policy or under an existing child policy.

 If you want to choose where to position your policy, see the section on **Add a sibling policy**.